Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Conclusion

-The authors would like to thank Prof. Karel in't Hout for his important remarks and suggestions on the differential problem and the numerical method.
+\textbf{Acknowledgement:} The authors would like to thank Prof. Karel in't Hout for his important remarks and suggestions on the differential problem and the numerical method.
+Also, we are grateful to Dr. Tihomir Gyulov for the helpful discussion on the semi-discrete problem.

-The authors are supported by the Sofia University Foundation under Grant No 106/2013.
-The first author is also supported by the European Social Fund through the Human Resource Development Operational Programme under contract BG051PO001-3.3.06-0052 (2012/2014).
+This research was supported by the European Union in the FP7-PEOPLE-2012-ITN Program under Grant Agreement Number 304617 (FP7 Marie Curie Action, Project Multi-ITN STRIKE - Novel Methods in Computational Finance) and by the Sofia University Foundation under Grant No 106/2013.
 The second author is also supported by the Bulgarian National Fund under Project DID 02/37/09.